pantoniou/yamldt/README.md

 # yamldt

-+`yamldt` is a YAML/DTS to DT blob generator/compiler and validator.
+`yamldt` is a YAML/DTS to DT blob generator/compiler and validator.
 The YAML schema is functionaly equivalent to DTS and supports all DTS features, while as a DTS compiler is bit-exact compatible with DTC.